FOUR MAJOR HISTORIC CHANGES

 which they regarded married life."
 3 Restrictions

 on African-American marriages were lifted after the civil war.
-Couples of
+Opposite-sex couples of

-all races were then free to legally marry anywhere in the U.S. -- as
+all races were then free to legally marry anywhere in the U.S. -- but only as

 long as both spouses were of the same race.